EXRecod/RCM-Admintool-V9/README.md

 Stable version V9  ->  JUNE 20, 2020

-New version RECODMOD V9 not compatible with old RECODMOD versions!
+New version RECODMOD V9 not compatible with old RECODMOD versions and not compatible with old WEB RECODMOD versions!!

 Support and report \ Русский || English